You can't beat a Good Eye for a Great Horse

 Just £10 Stakes Has Produced £7,000 of profit over the last three years

-As well as John's weekly list of horses to follow that have produced £7,000 of profit to £10 stakes over the last three years, you will also get John's weekly ante post bets.
+As well as John's big race analysis and selections you will also receive his weekly list of horses to follow that have identified hundreds of winners and also get John's weekly ante post bets.

-Previously these have only been available as part of a more expensive tipping service but now you can get them included with your horses to follow for one small fee
+Previously these have only been available as part of a more expensive tipping service but now you can get them included with your Victor Value subscription for one small fee

 Save Big With Introductory Prices

 One Low Monthly Fee